windelbouwman/ppci/docs/howto/jitting.rst

 but only need to add some type hints to make it work.
 This might be more preferable to C. Please note that integer arithmatic is unlimited on python, but not when using compiled code.

+To easily load you code as native code, use the :func:`ppci.lang.python.jit`
+function:

+.. testcode:: jitting

+    from ppci.lang.python import jit

+    @jit
+    def y(a: int, b: int) -> int:
+        return a + b + 13

+Now the function can be called as before, except that now native code is
+invoked:

+.. doctest:: jitting

+   >>> y(2, 3)
+   18

 Calling python functions
 ------------------------